 Business combinations are accounted for under the acquisition method of accounting in accordance with ASC Topic 805, Business Combinations ("ASC 805").
 Under the acquisition method the acquiring entity in a business combination recognizes 100 percent of the acquired assets and assumed liabilities, regardless of the percentage owned, at their estimated fair values as the date of acquisition.
 Any excess of the purchase price over the fair value of net assets and other identifiable intangible assets acquired is recorded as goodwill.
 To the extent the fair value of net assets acquired, including other identifiable assets, exceeds the purchase price, a bargain purchase gain is recognized.
 Assets acquired and liabilities assumed from contingencies must also be recognized at fair value, if the fair value can be determined during the measurement period.
-Results of operations of an acquired business are included in the consolidated statement of income (loss) from the date of acquisition.
+Results of operations of an acquired business are included in the consolidated statements of income from the date of acquisition.
 Acquisition-related costs, including conversion and restructuring charges, are expensed as incurred.
-We applied this guidance to the Aurora acquisition.
+We applied this guidance to the Aurora acquisition that occurred in 2015; see Note 17 for further information.